EnricoZanetti/EnricoZanetti/README.md

 - Hi, I’m @EnricoZanetti
-- I’m interested in Data Science and Computer Science
+- I’m interested in Data Science, Machine Learning and AI
-- I’m currently learning Python and R

 <!---
 EnricoZanetti/EnricoZanetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.